aquasecurity/trivy/README.md

 Also, `Anchore Engine` needs some steps to start scanning.
 `Trivy` is much easier to use.

-## vs Quay, Docker Hub, GCR
+## vs Quay, Docker Hub, GCR, Amazon ECR

-As `Quay` uses `Clair` internally, it has the same accuracy as `Clair`. `Docker Hub` can scan only official images. `GCR` hardly detects vulnerabilities on Alpine Linux.
+As `Quay` and `Amazon ECR` use `Clair` internally, they have the same accuracy as `Clair`. `Docker Hub` can scan only official images. `GCR` hardly detects vulnerabilities on Alpine Linux.
 Also, it is locked to a specific registry.

 `Trivy` can be used regardless of the registry, and it is easily integrated with CI/CD services.